DanielBarie/FritzingBuild/README.md

 # To Do
 - re-structure (static and dynamic build steps)
-- create script for patching pri files
+- create script for patching pri files and/or modify build steps to do shadow builds into directories expected by pri files
 - maybe create a snap or flatpack?

 # Alternatives?
 ## Build System
 I went for Ubuntu because of the LTS release and because I wrongly assumed having an easier build process.
 Boy, was I mistaken (see above).

-But with 22.04 LTS,  Qt is at 6.2.4.
+With Ubuntu 22.04 LTS,  Qt is at 6.2.4.
 Fritzing 1.0.2 depends on Qt > 6.5.2.
-Don't choose Ubuntu 23.10 because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu``` When focusing on LTS, we might as well take Debian Bookworm (five years from mid 2023 on).
+Ubuntu 23.10 isn't suitable because, guess what, it's running ```Using Qt version 6.4.2 in /usr/lib/x86_64-linux-gnu```.
+When focusing on LTS, we might as well take Debian Bookworm (five years from mid 2023 on).
 But this also uses Qt 6.4.2.

 So having the correct version of Qt is the main issue if you want to skip building Qt yourself.
-You can, of course get pre-built binaries of any Qt version from the Qt site if you have/create an account.
+You can, of course, get pre-built binaries of any Qt version from the Qt site if you have/create an account.
+But these (afaik) don't include static versions.

 ## Purely Dynamic Linking
 Sure, possible.
 Be prepared to copy all Qt dependencies and required libraries (git2, Quazip, Clipping).